One of the first questions an owner considering the sale of their company asks is: What is the process of selling a business?

 At a minimum, they should abide by the International Business Broker Association (IBBA) standards.

-Even better, locate a brokerage or M&A firm that has has received training and accreditation from one of the following:
+Even better, locate a brokerage or M&A firm that has received training and accreditation from one of the following:

 - Business Certified Appraiser (BCA) accredited by The International Society of Business Appraisers (ISBA)